ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 Known issues
 ------------
 The :ref:`aci_rest <aci_rest>` module is a wrapper around the APIC REST API.
-As a result any issues related to the APIC will be reflected in the use of :ref:`the aci_rest module <aci_rest>`.
+As a result any issues related to the APIC will be reflected in the use of this module.

-All below issues either have been reported to the vendor, or can simply be avoided.
+All below issues either have been reported to the vendor, and most can simply be avoided.

     Too many consecutive API calls may result in connection throttling Starting with ACI v3.1 the APIC will actively throttle password-based authenticated connection rates over a specific treshold.
 This is as part of an anti-DDOS measure but can act up when using Ansible with ACI using password-based authentication.
 Currently, one solution is to increase this treshold within the nginx configuration, but using signature-based authentication is recommended.